-Prickly heat, or heat rash, is a harmless but very itchy skin rash with small red spots all over the affected areas.
+Prickly heat, or heat rash, is an itchy skin rash with small red spots all over the affected areas.
 It is common in Australia in hot and humid areas.

 What causes heat rash?

-The rash is caused by a blockage and inflammation of sweat ducts during times of exposure to heat and high humidity.
-These blocked sweat ducts cause sweat to escape into adjacent tissue thus producing the itching and prickling sensations associated with the condition.
+Heat rash or sweat rash is caused by a blockage and inflammation of sweat ducts during times of exposure to heat and high humidity.
+These blocked sweat ducts cause sweat to divert into adjacent tissue thus producing the itching and prickling sensations associated with the condition.
+Doctors call this condition miliaria.

 - Irritating itch and prickling sensation.